nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

  occ encryption:encrypt-all

- You are about to start to encrypt all files stored in your ownCloud.
+ You are about to start to encrypt all files stored in your Nextcloud.
  It will depend on the encryption module you use which files get encrypted.
  Depending on the number and size of your files this can take some time.
  Please make sure that no users access their files during this process!